 Local Government Climate Action

 The IMPACT Lab conducts research on the planning and implementation of just, zero carbon, and resilient transitions in communities.
-Our current research supports Canadian municipalities in monitoring, measuring and achieving their GHG mitigation goals through the Municipal Net-Zero Action Research Partnership (N-ZAP) project.
+Our current research supports Canadian municipalities in monitoring, measuring and achieving their GHG mitigation goals through our participation in the Municipal Net-Zero Action Research Partnership (N-ZAP) project.
 N-ZAP is a partnership between the University of Waterloo, the Federation of Canadian Municipalities, ICLEI Canada, 11 Canadian universities, 7 national organizations and 10 municipal governments.
-Lab members are researching: the state of municipal GHG mitigation plans across Canada; effective approaches for collaborative climate change and sustainability governance with an equity lens; and municipal climate budgets in Oslo, Norway.
+Recent research projects have focused on: the state of municipal GHG mitigation plans across Canada; effective approaches for collaborative climate change and sustainability governance with an equity lens; and municipal climate budgets in Oslo, Norway.

 Transnational Urban Climate Governance